By Craig Neil

 If you’re a car fanatic you’ll love a visit to this museum mainly because they’ve got an entire wall-mounted display with some of the most iconic cars from the last hundred years on show.

-But the highlight is the recreation of an entire old-world Glasgow street complete with shops, subway, and good-old-fashioned spit-and-sawdust boozer.
+But the highlight is the recreation of an entire old-world Glasgow street complete with shops, a subway, and a good-old-fashioned spit-and-sawdust boozer.
 If they actually served beer in there I don’t think I’d have ever left.

 If you’re coming to Scotland in summer you probably don’t need me to tell you to visit the Scottish Highlands.

-The north-west of Scotland really is a spectacularly pretty place with more mountains, glens and lochs than your camera is going to be able to cope with, especially once you get to areas like Glencoe and the Cairngorms.
+The northwest of Scotland really is a spectacularly pretty place with more mountains, glens and lochs than your camera is going to be able to cope with, especially once you get to areas like Glencoe and the Cairngorms.

 There are so many places to visit in the Scottish highlands that it’s impossible to list them all in one article so I’ll just give you a couple of options that I personally guarantee will blow your socks off.